inwtx/Remops-Mailing-List-Sentinel/README.md

 # Remops-Mailing-List-Sentinel
 Linux script to notify by email when changes occur to the Remops Mailing List.
+No list signup required.

 ```
 #!/bin/bash